Support Pollinators through Wildflower Verges and Native Gardens

 1. Create Native Planting Plans

-• Develop designs tailored to each site using local native wildflowers, grasses, and shrubs.
+• Develop site-specific designs using local wildflowers, grasses, and shrubs.

 2. Engage Experts

-• Collaborate with ecologists, horticulturists, and local seed suppliers to ensure high-quality and appropriate species are selected.
+• Collaborate with ecologists, horticulturists, and local seed suppliers to ensure high-quality selections.

 3. Prep the Land

-• Remove invasive species and prepare soil through tilling or other methods.
+• Remove invasive species and prepare soil using organic compost and mulch.

 Community Engagement and Partnerships